Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h4>3.1.2 Chunking</h4>

-As shown in Figure 3.1.2, The dataset was processed in chunks of 100,000 rows using `read_csv(chunksize=...)`.
+As shown in Figure 3.1.2, the dataset was processed in chunks of 100,000 rows using `read_csv(chunksize=...)`.
 An operation was performed to count the number of transactions where the amount exceeded 100.
 This strategy allowed large datasets to be processed incrementally without overloading memory.

 <div align="center">
     <img src="Images/pa2.png" alt="pa2">